HARVESTING THE NEW ART WORLD

 on how to put together an exhibition proposal.
 After graduating, a group of

-us decided to "do it ourselves" and find spaces to produce artist-curated
+us decided to "do it ourselves" and find spaces to produce

 shows.
 Last summer, we exhibited as a group called Locus at a space in